Billa-Mangal/Banking-Loan-Analytics-Dashboard/README.md

 ├── Bank_Loan_Analytics_Dashboard.pbix <- Power BI file containing reports, DAX, and modeling ├── Dataset/
 │   └── Financial_Loan_Data.xlsx   <- Raw and cleaned financial data
-└── Templates/
-    ├── Dashboard_Layout.svg       <- Canvas background for Summary page
-    └── Overview_Layout.svg        <- Canvas background for Overview page

 ```

 ---

-*Project built by **[Your Name]** as part of a Finance Domain Analytics Portfolio.
+*Project built by **Billa Mangal Mondal** as part of a Finance Domain Analytics Portfolio.
 For any queries, feel free to reach out via GitHub or LinkedIn!*